Brown sugar cinnamon swirl challah is a combination of cinnamon bun meets challah.

 - Divide the ball into 4 equal strands and roll each strand into a long snake, about 15 inches long.
 The use a rolling pin to flatten out the strand about 1-2 inches thick.

-- Next, use a pastry brush to brush melted butter all over your strand.
+- Next, stir the vanilla into the melted butter and use a pastry brush to brush melted butter all over your strand.
 Then sprinkle brown sugar and cinnamon generously, gently pressing the cinnamon and sugar into the dough.
 Then, twist the strand so it looks like a a spiral and continue with the rest.
 (It's ok if it's not perfect).

 - If doing a round challah, take your 4 strands and lay them in a cross.
 2 vertical and 2 horizontal, having the strands go over and under each other.